Umesh-Manikanta/Medical-Shop-Management-in-C/README.md

 ## 📋 Project Overview

 Welcome to the **Friends Pharmacy Management System**!
 This C program is designed to streamline pharmacy operations, featuring user authentication, stock management, and billing functionalities.
+This group project of 3 members which was submitted in my 1st semester "Computer Programming" in C course.

 ## 🚀 Features